DayOfThePenguin/vulcan/README.md

 ```

 ## Notes
+### Running The Tests
-In order to run the tests, you need to have a copy of
+In order to run the tests, you need to have a single pages-articles-multistream file
-`enwiki-20210420-pages-articles-multistream16.xml-p20460153p20570392.bz2` downloaded.
-You can get this from https://ftp.acc.umu.se/mirror/wikimedia.org/dumps/enwiki/
+downloaded in the `/tests` directory.
+Any file of the format
+`r"(.+)wiki-(.+)-pages-articles-multistream(.+).xml-p(.+)p(.+).bz2"` is fine, and can
+be downloaded from https://ftp.acc.umu.se/mirror/wikimedia.org/dumps/enwiki/.
+To make
+the tests run faster, I recommend picking the smallest file you can find there.

+### Running dump-flow.py
+In order to run `dump-flow.py`, you need to download all the pages-articles-multistream
+files from https://ftp.acc.umu.se/mirror/wikimedia.org/dumps/enwiki/.
+The numbers at
+the end of each file `.xml-p(.+)p(.+)` indicate the page range.
+Set `data_path` in
+`dump-flow.py` to the location of your local copy of the database dump.

+### Style
 Coding Style - [black](https://black.readthedocs.io/en/stable/)
 Docstring Format - [numpydoc](https://numpydoc.readthedocs.io/en/latest/example.html#example)